 Also foraging generalists, chickadees spend a lot of time stashing food in late summer and autumn in order to help them survive the winter.
 With so many small stashes to remember throughout the winter, a chickadee’s brain is in for a challenge, but the birds have amazing cognitive capabilities that render them up to the task.
 A chickadee’s hippocampus, an area of the brain associated with memory, can grow 30% larger while the chickadee stashes food in various places throughout the fall.
 The growth of new brain cells significantly increases during this time.
 The environment chickadees find themselves in influences this growth as well—chickadees in harsher environments, where stashing and memory are more critical, typically see more brain growth than those in more forgiving environments.
 So while our winter chickadees at Fresh Pond have an impressive brain, it’s probably not quite on the level of one in, say, Alaska or the Yukon.

 Chickadees and Titmice tend to be curious birds, and it’s obvious that they warrant just as much curiosity directed back at them.
 This is just the tip of the iceberg in terms of the many adaptations of these remarkable and intelligent creatures.
 And if you pay enough attention, they’ll even reassure you spring is on the way on a February day—the territorial songs of Titmice are some of the first spring birdsongs you can hear in New England.

 Of course, there is so much more to enjoy in February at Lusitania!
-Go check for yourself and enjoy your visit. 📅 Join our monthly Fresh Pond Wildlife Documentation Walk.
+Go check for yourself and enjoy your visit. 📅–Join any of our monthly walks.
 Share your findings with us (you can comment below)!
 We will be back next month with a new slice of life in the meadow.

 EwA Useful Links